It refers to the displacement of a chromosome segment to a new place in the genome.

 Common brittle sites are enriched in AT-dinucleotide repeat chains that give these regions high DNA helix flexibility and the ability to form stable non-B DNA secondary structures, which can inhibit DNA replication.

-In fact, it has been postulated that translocations form in AT palindromic sequences through a mechanism involving cruciform DNA structures that can be disrupted.
+It has been postulated that translocations form in AT palindromic sequences through a mechanism involving cruciform DNA structures that can be disrupted.

 And computational analysis of five translocation genes (CBFB, HMGA1, LAMA4, MLL, and AFF4) revealed significantly higher AT content than the control regions.

-By containing stable single-stranded regions, this DNA structure promotes recombination-activated gene-mediated cleavage of the bcl-2 locus and the formation of the t (14; 18) translocation in follicular lymphoma.
+By containing stable single-stranded regions, this DNA structure promotes recombination-activated gene-mediated cleavage of the BCL-2 locus and the formation of the t (14; 18) translocation in follicular lymphoma.

-This secondary structure can be a “G-quadruplex”, a four-stranded DNA structure that can spontaneously form in G-rich sequences.
+This secondary structure can be a “G-quadruplex,” a four-stranded DNA structure that can spontaneously form in G-rich sequences.

-Additional support that non-B DNA structures contribute to genomic instability and translocations comes from studies in mice in which integration of sequences that form triplex H-DNA or left-handed Z-DNA increased break, deletion, and translocation events. chromosomal.
+Additional support that non-B DNA structures contribute to genomic instability and translocations comes from studies in mice in which integration of sequences that form triplex H-DNA or left-handed Z-DNA increased break, deletion, and translocation events.
+Chromosomal.

 The beta isoform of topoisomerase II has been shown to associate with the androgen receptor upon transcriptional activation and trigger double-stranded disruptions at the TMPRSS2 and ERG breakpoints in prostate cancer.